ClientLoader/Autoresponder/README.md

 ```

 where `dev-master` instructs Composer to install the `master` branch from the
-Git repository.
-See the [releases](releases)  available if you want to use

 a stable version of the module.

 [releases]: https://github.com/simplesamlphp/simplesamlphp-module-autotest/releases